lutuniemi/lutuniemi/README.md

 # Project Title

-Final project for the Building AI course
+Building AI course project

 ## Summary

-My project has a picture of a cat
+My project has a picture of a cat, and has basic stuff asf sf sf sf sf asd fsk skc sknks asnfjxb a sjf  trying to create weight and measurement calcuratorbut it is extremely hard

 ## Background